 Everyone is on board – the first trucks with alternative drive systems have already hit the road

 Since the energy turnaround at the latest, electric trucks and those powered by fuel cells have ceased to be merely the stuff of utopian dreams.
 Manufacturers everywhere are trying to develop partially and fully electric models.
-Mercedes-Benz Trucks unveiled an electric truck two years ago now.
-In the past year, the Stuttgart-based company has given the eActros – a fully electric heavy-duty truck with a range of around 200 kilometers – to selected customers for two-year test drives in distribution transport.
+After Mercedes-Benz Trucks unveiled an electric truck called "the eActros" – a fully electric heavy-duty truck with a range far more then 200 kilometers – has been given to selected customers for two-year test drives in distribution transport.
 The model will go to serial production in 2021

 Dutch supermarket chain Jumbo recently also commissioned its first electric truck with the CF Electric from DAF Trucks.
 The vehicle from subsidiary Paccar has a range of around 100 kilometers and was developed for transporting loads of up to 37 metric tons by road in urban areas.

-Later this year, in the form of the Renault Trucks D Z.E., Renault Trucks will offer an electric commercial vehicle especially for high-energy, temperature-controlled transport of up to 16 metric tons in urban areas.
+Renault Trucks is offering with the Renault Trucks D Z.E. an electric commercial vehicle especially for high-energy, temperature-controlled transport of up to 16 metric tons in urban areas.
 The range of this truck is expected to reach 300 kilometers.
 For the waste management sector, there is also a 26-tonne model with a range of up to 120 km.

 Volvo Trucks is pursuing a similar concept with the more compact FL Electric and the heavier FE Electric.
-Some of these all-electric vehicles were already delivered in 2019 to the waste disposal company Renova and logistics provider DB Schenker.
-The electric Swede has a range of 200 kilometers.
+Some of these all-electric vehicles were already delivered in 2019 to the waste disposal company Renova and the logistics provider DB Schenker.
+The electric Swede has a range of 200 kilometres.

 There is plenty of life left in fuel cells